What are Flavonoids?

 Flavonoids in CBD

 The Cannabis Sativa L. plant (our favoured species) is no different to other plants.
-There are about 20 known flavonoids produced in the cannabis plant.
+There are about 20 known flavonoids produced by the cannabis plant.
 These phytonutrients lend the dark green colour to cannabis.

-Read more about the entourage effect.
+Find out more about the entourage effect.

 Meet the Flavonoids

 While there are many flavonoids in Cannabis Sativa L., we want to introduce you to a few of the important ones.

 Ranging from Cannaflavin A through to Cannaflavin C, this range of Prenylflavonoids are abundant in cannabis.
 A & B were discovered in the 1980s and Cannaflavin C was only identified in 2008.

 These compounds contribute to the dark green colour in the cannabis plant.
 There is ongoing scientific research to investigate whether they have anti-inflammatory properties.